Table of contents

 Getting started in financial services

 Anyone considering a career in financial services usually comes from a mathematical background.
 However, it is not always necessary to achieve university-level qualifications.
-Many financial sector employers offer school leaver programmes for young people entering the workplace straight after A Levels.
+Many financial sector employers offer school leaver programmes for young people entering the workplace straight after Year 12.
 These provide practical on-the-job training and the chance to earn while you learn.
-Graduate level positions typically have higher starting salaries.
+University graduate-level positions typically have higher starting salaries.
 Certain financial careers require specific formal qualifications which can be earned while working, such as a recognised accountancy qualification.
 Some employers offer apprenticeships and a few allow candidates to study for a degree on the side while working.

 Getting started in engineering

 Engineering is a specialised sector requiring specific qualifications and experience.
 There are many different engineer types and each path requires a formal education in the specific area of expertise.
 Undergraduate degree courses include general engineering and more specialised courses focusing on one specific discipline.
-Engineers who wish to apply for Chartered Status will also need to complete a master’s degree.
-To qualify for an engineering degree, candidates will usually need A Levels in mathematics and at least one of the physical sciences, or a foundation degree in engineering.
+Engineers who wish to apply for Chartered Status will also need to complete a number of extra steps, which you can read about here.
+Before you start your engineering degree, it helps if you have completed 2-4 years of Maths, Sciences, and Social Studies at school.

 Getting started in architecture